noyonfroehampton/org.roehampton.sd3.FuadHasanNoyon/README.md

 This repository contains the Java console application for the "Library of Stuff" project.
 The application is designed to manage a lending library for various household and workshop items.

 ## Sprint 2 Submission
-Deadline: [Enter Sprint 2 Deadline Here]
+Deadline: Monday, 24 November 2025

 This submission builds upon the Sprint 1 foundation by adding a complete, interactive booking system.